 Rattray House, colonially.
 Colloquially, Lal Kothi.
 A building ten minutes on foot.
 A building where, as long as the chronicler can remember, a public corporation has been keeping its accounts.

 There are two students in the car now.
 The elder explores a map of India through the tip of his finger, the younger studies its plateau.
 Brought together by the love for places, they draw connections as the winding country draws them together.
 They pull at a history older than a century, stretch it into the present, and are made by it.

-Yes, the house is named after your great grandfather - here is a photo.
+Yes, the house is named after your great grandfather - here are some photos.